Clara railway station: History

 By 1975 the Portarlington to Athlone line had been promoted to the current mainline and Clara then received 5 daily return services with journey times being reduced to as little as 89 minutes.
 You could also now go directly to Galway for the first time via regularly scheduled passenger services.

+Present day

 In 2025, the fastest services take 59 minutes between Heuston and Clara.

+It's 176m platform length can accommodate 22000 consists of up to 7 railcars long.

+Future plans

+As of the 2025 Rail Project Priorisation Strategy for the 2050 All-Island Strategic Rail Review, Clara, along with Woodlawn, is expected to receive a second platform, overhead bridge and lift as part of early interventions on the Galway rail line between 2025 and 2030.
+This will lead to more frequent services for Clara passengers and improved "scheduling flexibility".

+The Rail Project Priorisation Strategy deals with large projects over €200m in value between 2025 and 2040, or in other words, the first 15 years, as set out by the All-Ireland Strategic Rail Review with its 2050 timeline.